-(1) Advertising and promotional direct mail. - Printed material that meets the definition of "direct mail" and the primary purpose of which is to attract public attention to a product, person, business, or organization, or to attempt to sell, popularize, or secure financial support for a product, person, business, or organization.
-As used in this subdivision, "product" means tangible personal property, digital property, or a service.
+(1) Advertising and promotional direct mail. - Printed material that meets the definition of "direct mail" and the primary purpose of which is to attract public attention to an item, person, business, or organization, or to attempt to sell, popularize, or secure financial support for an item, person, business, or organization.

-(1i) Bundled transaction. - A retail sale of two or more distinct and identifiable products, at least one of which is taxable and one of which is exempt, for one nonitemized price.
-The term does not apply to real property and services to real property.
-Products are not sold for one nonitemized price if an invoice or another sales document made available to the purchaser separately identifies the price of each product.
+(13) Bundled transaction. - A retail sale of two or more distinct and identifiable items, at least one of which is taxable and one of which is nontaxable, for one nonitemized price.
+The term does not apply to real property or services to real property.
+Items are not sold for one nonitemized price if an invoice or another sales document made available to the purchaser separately identifies the price of each item.
 A bundled transaction does not include the retail sale of any of the following:

 b.
-A sale of two or more products whose combined price varies, or is negotiable, depending on the products the purchaser selects.
+A sale of two or more items whose combined price varies, or is negotiable, depending on the items the purchaser selects.

 c.
-A sale of a product accompanied by a transfer of another product with no additional consideration.
+A sale of an item accompanied by a transfer of another item with no additional consideration.

 d.
-A product and the delivery or installation of the product.
+An item and the delivery or installation of the item.

 e.
-A product and any service necessary to complete the sale.
+An item and any service necessary to complete the sale.

 a.
 New construction, reconstruction, or remodeling.